Fast, accurate summation of floating-point numbers

 When summing floating-point numbers, we need to consider the following:

-• Overflow Adding two numbers that have the value FLT_MAX (maximum value of float, ~3.4e38) using a single-precision float accumulator will obviously overflow.
-To work around this, we can simply use a double-precision accumulator and be able to safely sum DBL_MAX ÷ FLT_MAX ≈ 1.8e308 ÷ 3.4e38 ≈ 5.2e269 floats.
-That's a lot—more than the max uint64_t.
+accumulator will obviously overflow.
+To work around this, we can simply use a double-precision accumulator and be able to safely sumDBL_MAX ÷ FLT_MAX ≈ 1.8e308 ÷ 3.4e38 ≈ 5.2e269

-• Floating-point error Adding two numbers of very different magnitude causes loss of significant digits.
+is sometimes a possibility.
+On x86 that usually uses the legacy 80-bit x87 float-point unit, which is incapable of SIMD operations and has half the throughput of the SSE FPU on recent Intel and AMD CPUs.) - Floating-point error Adding two numbers of very different magnitude causes loss of significant digits.
 Using a double-precision accumulator helps, but we can also use compensated summation to limit the error to be essentially independent of the number of values we're adding.
 Kahan summation is the most famous algorithm; it's simple and effective.
 Neumaier's improved version ("Kahan-Babuška Algorithm") is correct in some cases where Kahan is not, but is significantly slower.
 Pairwise summation is also popular and requires the fewest operations, but has somewhat worse error and needs to be implemented with careful concern for data locality (cache-awareness).

 Here's a (more) accurate implementation that uses Kahan summation (Godbolt):